-Table A1 lists the characteristics of the VIMOS filters.
-The transmission curves are given in the following figures.
+Table A.1 lists the characteristics of the VIMOS filters.
+The original transmission curves delivered by the consortium are given in the following figures.
+The zero points and band-pass characteristics valid for the new set of detectors can be found in Section 2.2.4